 Wherever you stand in the cloud adoption cycle — an early adopter, a lagging virtualizer or a hybrid blend of cloud and on-premise infrastructure — these data center migration tips ensure your plan is cost-effective, scalable and secure, resulting in quantifiable improvements to your last operating environment.

 1. Complete Asset Discovery and Overview

-The discovery phase of data center relocation prioritizes three concerns:
+The discovery phase of data center relocation prioritizes five concerns: